German invasion of Belgium (1940): Luftwaffe operations: 10 May

 During the evening of 9 May, the Belgian military attaché in Berlin intimated that the Germans intended to attack the following day.
 Offensive movements of enemy forces were detected on the border.

 At 00:10 on 10 May 1940 at general headquarters, an unspecified squadron in Brussels gave the alarm.
 A full state of alert was instigated at 01:30.
 Belgian forces took up their deployment positions.
-The Allied armies had enacted their Dyle Plan on the morning of 10 May, and were approaching the Belgian rear.
+The Allied armies enacted their Dyle Plan on the morning of 10 May, and were approaching the Belgian rear.

 The Luftwaffe was to spearhead the aerial battle in the Low Countries.
 Its first task was to eliminate the Belgian air contingent.
 Despite an overwhelming numerical superiority — 1,375 aircraft, 957 of which were serviceable — the air campaign in Belgium had limited success overall on the first day.
 At roughly 04:00, the first air raids were conducted against airfields and communication centres.
 It still had a tremendous impact on the AéMI, which had only 179 aircraft on 10 May.

 Much of the success achieved was down to Richthofen's subordinates, particularly Kampfgeschwader 77 and its commander Oberst Johann-Volkmar Fisser, whose attachment to VIII.
 Fliegerkorps was noted by Generalmajor Wilhelm Speidel.
 He commented it "...was the result of the well-known tendency of the commanding general to conduct his own private war".
 Fisser's KG 77 destroyed the AéMI main bases, with help from KG 54.
 Fighters from Jagdgeschwader 27 (JG 27) eliminated two Belgian squadrons at Neerhespen, and during the afternoon, I./St.G 2 destroyed nine of the 15 Fiat CR.42 fighters at Brustem.
 At Schaffen-Diest, three Hawker Hurricanes of Escadrille 2/I/2 were destroyed and another six damaged when a wave of He 111s caught them as they were about to take off.
 A further two were lost in destroyed hangars.
 At Nivelles airfield, 13 CR42s were destroyed.
 The only other success was KG 27s destruction of eight aircraft at Belsele.

 In aerial combat the battles were also one-sided.
 Two He 111s, two Do 17s and three Messerschmitt Bf 109s were shot down by Gloster Gladiators and Hurricanes.
 In return, eight Belgian Gladiators, five Fairey Foxes and one CR42 were shot down by JG 1, 21 and 27.
 No. 18 Squadron RAF sent two Bristol Blenheims on operations over the Belgian front, but lost both to Bf 109s.
 By the end of 10 May, the official German figures indicate claims for 30 Belgian aircraft destroyed on the ground, and 14 (plus the two RAF bombers) in the air for 10 losses.
 The victory claims are likely an undercount.
 A total of 83 Belgian machines–mostly trainers and "squadron hacks", were destroyed.
 The AéMI flew only 146 sorties in the first six days.
 Between 16 May and 28 May, the AéMI flew just 77 operations.
 It spent most of its time retreating and fuel withdrawing in the face of Luftwaffe attacks.